Judge Raps NYPD for ‘Gotcha’ Tactics in Civil Seizures

 “NYPD property seizures affect tens of thousands of New Yorkers every year and generate millions of dollars in revenue for the City,” the defenders’ Adam Shoop said in a statement at the time.
 “The public has a right to know what the NYPD is doing with this money and the internal policies governing these practices.”

-Shoop said in an interview Friday that the information that he has been pursuing will help his clients gain due-process rights over their seized assets.
+Shoop said in an interview Friday that the information he seeks will help his clients gain due-process rights over their seized assets.

-“It’s a really opaque bureaucratic process over how one gets their property back,” he said.
+“It’s a really opaque bureaucratic process over how one gets their property back,” Shoop said.

 In addition to the millions of dollars in cash the NYPD designates as “unclaimed,” the property can include cars, house keys, cellphones and prescription medication.